 Airplane ear (ear barotrauma) is the stress on your eardrum that occurs when the air pressure in your middle ear and the air pressure in the environment are out of balance.
 You might get airplane ear when on an airplane that's climbing after takeoff or descending for landing.

 Airplane ear is also called ear barotrauma, barotitis media or aerotitis media.

 Airplane ear can occur in one or both ears.
-Airplane ear signs and symptoms may include:
+Common signs and symptoms include:

 - Moderate discomfort or pain in your ear

 - Feeling of fullness or stuffiness in your ear

 - Muffled hearing or slight to moderate hearing loss

 If airplane ear is severe, you might have:

 - Severe pain